tag/msis-prep/docs/business_cycles.md

 Image Source[^2]

-The documents that are generated from the sales cycle are:
+The following documents are generated within the sales cycle:

 1. **Sales Order**: typically a reflection of (and response to) the Purchase Order on the **seller** side when **buyer** sends over a purchase order.
 2. **Packing Slip**: Prepared by the **seller** and transfer internally accompanies the goods and usually omits $ dollar amount as an internal control measure *(pause a second to think here: why does packing slip omit the dollar amount?
 Do some research!)*
 3. **Invoice (Bill)**: Prepared by the **seller** and sent to the **buyer**
 4. **Payment Receipt**: produced by the **seller** upon receiving payment from **buyer** and/or may be reported on a monthly statement of account.

-*Note: You are encouraged to look online for examples of the above documents if you don't know what they might look like.*
+*Note: You are encouraged to look online for examples of the above documents*

 ------

 ### Other Business Activities Cycles

-There are five business activities cycles that you should understand before entering MSIS program.
+There are five business activities cycles that we recommend knowing as you moving into the MSIS Core .
 >1.
 Procurement cycle (Expense, Purchasing, Procure to Pay)
 >2.
 Revenue cycle (Sales, Order to Cash)
 >3.
 Production cycle (Manufacturing or Operations)
 >4.
 Human Resources / Payroll cycle
 >5.
 Accounting Cycle

 In this page, we have summarized the first two cycles.
-However, you should read about the other three cycles as you would be doing hands-on practices, labs, and simulation games for the ERP module of MSIS Core.
+However, you should read about the other three cycles as you will participate in hands-on practices, labs, and simulation for the [ERP module](/erp) of MSIS Core.

-Refer to these great articles to get familiar with the business cycles that are not described in detail, try to think about how these business activities connect to each other inside an enterprise:
+You may refer to the following articles to familiarize yourself with the business cycles that we have not detailed here.
+Remember, think about how these business activities connect to one other within an enterprise:

 #### Production Cycle:

 [*Step by Step: What you Should Know About the Order-to-Cash Process* (Salesforce)](https://help.ordertime.com/help/production-cycle)

-We recommend you to watch the below video (of 3:03 length) created by THE BEAN COUNTERS' LAB.
-THE BEAN COUNTERS' LAB is a group of academics in S. Africa and they produce contents on auditing, governance, financing and management accounting for students.
+We recommend you to watch the attached video (~3 minutes) created by THE BEAN COUNTERS' LAB.
+THE BEAN COUNTERS' LAB is a group within academia located in S. Africa, they produce content surrounding Auditing, Governance, Financing and Management Accounting for students.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iMwDwtTSSjY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-##### MRP (Material Requirements Planning)
+#### MRP (Material Requirements Planning)

-This Video (of 3:56 length) created by Edspira does an excellent job on teaching the concepts of MRP.
-Edspira is a Youtube channel created by Michael McLaughlin, PhD, CPA.
-His mission of creating Edspria is to provide a world-class business education for free.
+The following Video (~4 minutes) created by Edspira does an excellent job of covering the concepts of MRP.
+Edspira is a YouTube channel created by Michael McLaughlin, PhD, CPA.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Uc2gPR_MiH4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Human Resources Cycle
+### Human Resources Cycle

-Skim this article, *[Human Resources Cycle: Comparison of models](https://www.oxford-review.com/oxford-review-encyclopaedia-terms/human-resources-cycle/)*, should give you a fairly good idea on how HR cycles could be.
-We will not dig deeply in the HR cycle, but it is smart for you as a future business leader to learn about it.
+The following article, *[Human Resources Cycle: Comparison of models](https://www.oxford-review.com/oxford-review-encyclopaedia-terms/human-resources-cycle/)*, gives a good idea on how HR cycles may be in industry.
+We do not dig deeply into the HR cycle within this module, however, it may be worthwhile to spend some time conducting external research to learn more about it.

-##### Accounting Cycle
+#### Accounting Cycle

-Carefully read [*Accounting Cycle*](https://www.investopedia.com/terms/a/accounting-cycle.asp) on Investopedia, don't forget to watch their embedded video as it would thoroughly walk you through the Accounting Cycle.
+Take a look at the [*Accounting Cycle*](https://www.investopedia.com/terms/a/accounting-cycle.asp) article on Investopedia as well as watching the embedded video as it walks you through, in depth, the Accounting Cycle.